Peter-DeVries/Beating-Human-Benchmark/Number Memory/README.md

 - bs4 (BeautifulSoup4)
 - pyautogui

-NumberMemory.py opens human benchmark's number memory test in a Selenium window, allowing it to scrape the required numbers and enter it a few seconds later.
+NumberMemory.py opens HumanBenchmark's number memory test in a Selenium window, allowing it to scrape the required numbers and enter it a few seconds later.
 Time was used to wait for the delay as there's a linear delay with each number added to the challenge.